History of the Jews and Judaism in the Land of Israel: Persian rule (538–332 BCE)

 In 538 BCE, Cyrus the Great of the Achaemenid Empire conquered Babylon and took over its empire.
 Yehud remained a province of the Achaemenid empire until 332 BCE.
-According to the Bible, Cyrus issued a proclamation granting subjugated nations their freedom.
-Jewish exiles in Babylon, including 50,000 Judeans, led by Zerubabel returned to Judah to rebuild the Temple of Jerusalem.
+According to the Bible, Cyrus issued a proclamation granting subjugated nations their freedom, and 50,000 Judeans, led by Zerubabel, returned to Judah to rebuild the Temple of Jerusalem.
 The Second Temple was subsequently built in Jerusalem, and is said to have been completed c.
 515. A second group of 5,000, led by Ezra and Nehemiah, returned to Judah in 456 BCE.
 Yet it was probably only in the middle of the next century, at the earliest, that Jerusalem again became the capital of Judah.
 The completion of the Temple ushered in the Second Temple period of Jewish history, which was to last approximately 600 years until the Temple's destruction by the Romans in 70 CE.
-This era saw a dramatic increase in the Jewish population of the land over the centuries.
-Archaeological evidence testifies to the increase of the Jewish population, with evidence that existing cities were expanded and many new cities were founded.
+This era saw a dramatic increase in the population of the land over the centuries.
+Archaeological evidence testifies to the increase of the population, with evidence that existing cities were expanded and many new cities were founded.
 The construction of new aqueducts and the introduction of new crops also increased the productivity of the land.

 The Persians may have experimented initially with ruling Judah as a Davidic client-kingdom under descendants of Jehoiachin, but by the mid–5th century BCE Judah had become in practice a theocracy, ruled by hereditary High Priests and a Persian-appointed governor, frequently Jewish, charged with keeping order and seeing that tribute was paid.
 According to the Bible, Ezra and Nehemiah arrived in Jerusalem in the middle of the 5th century BCE, the first empowered by the Persian king to enforce the Torah, the second with the status of governor and a royal mission to restore the walls of the city.
 The Bible mentions tension between the returnees and those who had remained in Judah, the former rebuffing the attempt of the "peoples of the land" to participate in the rebuilding of the Temple; this attitude was based partly on the exclusivism which the exiles had developed while in Babylon and, probably, partly on disputes over property.
 The careers of Ezra and Nehemiah in the 5th century BCE were thus a kind of religious colonisation in reverse, an attempt by one of the many Jewish factions in Babylon to create a self-segregated, ritually pure society inspired by the prophesies of Ezekiel and his followers.